Upscale Images

 Responses

-{ "task": { "id": 123456789, "userId": 12345, "type": "mmu_image_upscale_aiweb", "scene": "NORMAL_CREATION", "status": 5, "status_name": "submitted", "status_final": false, "taskInfo": { "type": "mmu_image_upscale_aiweb", "inputs": [ { "name": "input", "inputType": "URL", "token": null, "blobStorage": null, "url": "https://s21-kling.klingai.com/....jpg", "cover": null, "fromWorkId": 987654321 } ], "arguments": [ { "name": "biz", "value": "klingai" }, { "name": "__initialType", "value": "mmu_img2img_aiweb" }, { "name": "__initialPrompt", "value": "Portrait of a woman with blue eyes" } ], "extraArgs": {}, "callbackPayloads": [], "scene": "NORMAL_CREATION" }, "favored": false, "deleted": false, "viewed": false, "createTime": 1745376611075, "updateTime": 1745376611075 }, "works": [], "status": 5, "status_name": "submitted", "status_final": false, "message": "", "limitation": { "type": "mmu_image_upscale_aiweb", "remaining": 10000, "limit": 10000 }, "userPoints": { "points": [], "total": 0 }, "userTickets": { "ticket": [] }, "editProject": null }
+- { "task": { "id": 123456789, "userId": 12345, "type": "mmu_image_upscale_aiweb", "scene": "NORMAL_CREATION", "status": 5, "status_name": "submitted", "status_final": false, "taskInfo": { "type": "mmu_image_upscale_aiweb", "inputs": [ { "name": "input", "inputType": "URL", "token": null, "blobStorage": null, "url": "https://s21-kling.klingai.com/....jpg", "cover": null, "fromWorkId": 987654321 } ], "arguments": [ { "name": "biz", "value": "klingai" }, { "name": "__initialType", "value": "mmu_img2img_aiweb" }, { "name": "__initialPrompt", "value": "Portrait of a woman with blue eyes" } ], "extraArgs": {}, "callbackPayloads": [], "scene": "NORMAL_CREATION" }, "favored": false, "deleted": false, "viewed": false, "createTime": 1745376611075, "updateTime": 1745376611075 }, "works": [], "status": 5, "status_name": "submitted", "status_final": false, "message": "", "limitation": { "type": "mmu_image_upscale_aiweb", "remaining": 10000, "limit": 10000 }, "userPoints": { "points": [], "total": 0 }, "userTickets": { "ticket": [] }, "editProject": null }

-{ "error": "Task 123456789 is not completed" }
+- { "error": "Task 123456789 is not completed" }

-{ "error": "Unauthorized", "code": 401 }
+- { "error": "Unauthorized", "code": 401 }

-field most often has very generic and perhaps misleading text.{ "error": "The content you uploaded appears to violate the community guidelines.
+- Kling uses a 500response to indicate moderation and other issues with the input.
+It may be hard to separate actual 500 errors from moderation errors, so use theerrorfield text and your best judgement to tell them apart, since themessagefield most often has very generic and perhaps misleading text.{ "error": "The content you uploaded appears to violate the community guidelines.
 (CM_EXT.POther)", "message": "Service busy (CM_EXT.POther)" }

-When successful, the response includes a task ID which can be used to check the status using GET /tasks/task_id
+When successful, the response includes a task ID which can be used to check the status using GET /tasks/task_id.

 Model